The Hands-On Growth Laws Theory Cookbook: Introducing the Cookbook

 More recently, with the advent of proteomics, researchers have been able to classify protein groups based on their collective response to environmental changes~\cite{hui_quantitative_2015, Mori2021}.
 Hwa and co-workers were the first in linking gene expression directly to cellular physiology, combining experimental evidence with a theoretical framework that offers deeper insights into how cells allocate their resources under different growth conditions~\cite{scott_shaping_2022, klumpp_growth_2009, klumpp_bacterial_2014}.

 The choice to use the growth rate as the independent variable is more important than it seems.
 Indeed, in this theory the growth rate can be effectively used as an order parameter to describe cellular physiology.
-We will see that even when cells are growing in different environments (for example culture supplied with different sugars), if the resulting growth rate is the same, then also the internal molecular composition --for example the ribosomal concentration-- will be the same (given that the two environments apply the same perturbation to cell growth, see Sec.~\ref{sec2:classical}).
+We will see that when environments differ only in sugar identity, growth rate alone predicts some aspects of the internal molecular composition --for example ribosomal concentration.
 In this way, growth laws are effectively independent from the molecular and microscopic details of the external environment.

 \textbf{Why are growth laws important?} Growth laws have been instrumental in advancing our understanding of cellular physiology~\cite{scott_shaping_2022, jun_fundamental_2018}.
 They have successfully linked cellular growth rates with resource allocation, capturing general physiological relationships without requiring a detailed understanding of the chemical composition of the growth medium~\cite{scott_interdependence_2010}.
-Moreover, they predict how cell physiology changes across nutrients, how cells survive antibiotics~\cite{scott_interdependence_2010, greulich_growth-dependent_2015, dai_reduction_2016}, and how cells respond to fluctuations in environmental conditions~\cite{Erickson2017, wu2023aa}.
-The body of theory developed in the recent years provides a unifying framework for interpreting proteomics data and metabolic fluxes, enhancing our understanding of how key physiological ``summary'' variables are linked to processes like nutrient sensing, transcription, translation, and the regulation of ribosomes, tRNAs, and amino acids, and how these elements are tightly co-regulated~\cite{basan_overflow_2015, hui_quantitative_2015, mori_functional_2023, scott_emergence_2014, dai_reduction_2016, hu_optimal_2021}.
+Moreover, they predict how cell physiology changes across nutrients, how cells survive antibiotics~\cite{scott_interdependence_2010, greulich_growth-dependent_2015, Dai2016}, and how cells respond to fluctuations in environmental conditions~\cite{Erickson2017, wu2023aa}.
+The body of theory developed in the recent years provides a unifying framework for interpreting proteomics data and metabolic fluxes, enhancing our understanding of how key physiological ``summary'' variables are linked to processes like nutrient sensing, transcription, translation, and the regulation of ribosomes, tRNAs, and amino acids, and how these elements are tightly co-regulated~\cite{basan_overflow_2015, hui_quantitative_2015, mori_functional_2023, scott_emergence_2014, Dai2016, hu_optimal_2021}.

 While the existence of across-species growth laws is not guaranteed, their emergence in biological systems stems from important underlying principles.
 These principles include flux balance, which implies the efficient allocation of resources and metabolic pathways; autocatalysis, the self-sustaining feedback loops inherent to biological systems that drive exponential growth; and the necessity for cellular macromolecular composition to remain stable despite environmental fluctuations.
 These general constraints impose order on otherwise complex biological processes, allowing for predictive relationships to emerge.
 As a result, a physics-based approach is possible and fruitful, bridging concepts from molecular biology, physiology, and systems biology.